 The Society of London Theatre has compiled extensive information on access facilities at London's theatres as well as access maps for major theatres.
 This information includes wheelchair accessibility, adapted lavatory and bar facilities, sound amplification systems, admission policy on guide dogs, public transport and parking.
 For more details, as well as access maps of London theatres, go to www.officiallondontheatre.co.uk

-Inclusive London is the best way to find information on accessible entertainment in the city.
+DisabledGo is a good way to find information on accessible entertainment venues in the city.
 See the website details below.

 The Society also has current listings of assisted performances (audio-described, captioned and sign language-interpreted performances) in London.
 The different types are explained below.